 This is absolutely a low-FODMAP pesto.
 Basil is a tasty low-FODMAP seasoning and parmesan contains no lactose, making it a low-FODMAP cheese.
 Oils are fats and do not contain sugars, making olive oil low-FODMAP in any serving size.

 Many recipes and store-bought varieties contain garlic and/or onions or other FODMAPs.
 Read ingredient labels and purchase from a trusted source to avoid potential digestive upset.
 Better yet, make your own!
 This is a superb no garlic no onion recipe to keep on hand.
+You can find more low-FODMAP mains, sauces, seasonings, condiments and more by visiting my Low-FODMAP Recipes.

 Instructions